himynameisdave/EarthTab/README.md

 EarthTab
 ---

 A Chrome extension that scrapes [r/earthporn](http://www.reddit.com/r/EarthPorn/) and makes the current top image the background for your new tab page.
+Plans to include [other subreddits](http://www.reddit.com/r/sfwpornnetwork/wiki/network#wiki_nature) are in the works.

 ![EarthTab](http://i.imgur.com/pwDlEEg.png)